-As described in the Affected Environment, the City of Monroe currently evaluates transportation impacts based on vehicle-based intersection operations LOS standards.
-The 2024 Transportation Plan will revise the City LOS standards for evaluating transportation impacts.
+With the adoption of the 2024 Comprehensive Plan Update, the City will implement the multimodal LOS standard for evaluating impacts to comply with new state requirements.
 Under Washington law, LOS standards can be applied in two areas: State Environmental Policy Act (SEPA) review and concurrency management.
 It is possible to have different LOS standards and methodologies for SEPA review completed for developments and concurrency management.

-The City of Monroe's LOS standards under SEPA will be vehicle-based intersection operations for local streets and state routes.
+The City of Monroe's LOS standards under SEPA will be vehiclebased intersection operations for local streets and state routes.
 The City may adopt intersection LOS standards for SEPA that are different from current standards; however, for state routes the current WSDOT LOS D standard will continue to be applied.